autoNumeric/autoNumeric/README.md

 - The settings can easily be changed at *any* time using the `update` method or via a callback
 - autoNumeric supports `input` elements as well as most text elements with the `contenteditable` attribute, allowing you to place formatted numbers and currencies on just about any part of your pages
 - AutoNumeric elements *can be linked together* allowing you to perform one action on multiple elements at once
-- 8 pre-defined [currency options](#predefined-language-options) as well as 31 [common options](#predefined-common-options) allows you to directly use autoNumeric by skipping the option configuration step
+- 8 pre-defined [currency options](#predefined-language-options) as well as 33 [common options](#predefined-common-options) allows you to directly use autoNumeric by skipping the option configuration step
 - 26 built-in [methods](#methods) gives you the flexibility needed to use autoNumeric to its full potential
 - 22 [global methods](#perform-actions-globally-on-a-shared-list-of-autonumeric-elements) that allows to control sets of AutoNumeric-managed elements at once
 - 21 additional [methods](#methods) specialized for managing form management and submission
+- A [formula mode](#formula-mode) that allows to quickly enter and evaluate math expressions inside the element
 - 17 [static functions](#static-methods) provided by the `AutoNumeric` class
 - And more than 40 [options](#options) allowing you to precisely customize your currency format and behavior